Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence: Relevant Work

 \section{Relevant Work}

-Research on trust in automation, human-AI interaction, and social epistemology provides complementary perspectives that motivate our study design and trust measurement strategy.
-Rather than reviewing this literature paper by paper, we organize prior work around three questions central to our investigation: (i) how trust responds dynamically to observed performance and error, (ii) how procedural structure and responsibility cues shape trust in AI-supported expert workflows, and (iii) how trust should be measured when multiple potential trustees are present within a single interaction.
+Research on trust in automation, human-AI interaction, and social epistemology provides complementary perspectives motivating our study design and trust measurement strategy.
+We organize prior work around three questions central to our investigation: (i) how trust responds dynamically to observed performance and error, (ii) how procedural structure and responsibility cues shape trust in AI-supported expert workflows, and (iii) how trust should be measured when multiple potential trustees are present in a single interaction.